 Why Is My Dog Pooping in My House?

 Unlike humans, dogs can’t tell you how they’re feeling.
-They use other methods — like pooping in the house — to let you know something may not be right.
+They use other methods — like pooping on the carpet — to let you know something may not be right.
 Dr. Chyrle Bonk, a mixed-animal veterinarian based in Idaho, explains why dogs may start relieving themselves indoors.

 Not fully potty-trained yet

 One simple explanation could be your pet isn’t fully potty-trained.
-It’s possible your dog has learned to pee outside first, but hasn’t grasped the concept of pooping outside.
+It’s possible your dog has learned to pee outside first, but hasn’t grasped the concept of where exactly to poop.

 When outside, give your dog plenty of time to go.
 It could be they’re easily distracted by outside noises and activities, which means they may not finish their business when they should.